JeffAlyanak/pcm2pwm/README.md

 ## Running the utility
 pcm2pwm is currently an extremely limited tool.
-It will reject formats it cannot read, feed it only mono 8-bit wave files.
+It will reject formats it cannot read, feed it **only mono 8-bit wave files**.
 Audacity is a great, multi-platform tool for preparing your audio (see section below) and will allow you to export in this format.
-Basic use is simple just run the tool and hand it a filename:
+Basic use is simple, just run the tool and hand it a filename:

 `$ pcm2pwm input.wav`